-“This partnership is a perfect example of our shared goal to meet the changing needs of Chinese consumers and market commitment to bring joy to countless families in China," Page Thompson, the chief operating officer of International, Universal Parks & Resorts, said.
+“This partnership is a perfect example of our shared goal to meet the changing needs of Chinese consumers and market commitment to bring joy to countless families in Chin,” Page Thompson, the chief operating officer of International, Universal Parks & Resorts, said in the statement.

-The restaurant giant in China reported revenue in the third quarter of $2.3 billion, up 5% from a year ago but still worse than analysts expected.
-Net income, it reported, grew 11% to $223 million, or 58 cents per American depositary share, compared with $203 million, or 51 cents per ADS, in the same period of 2018.
+The restaurant giant in China reported its revenue in the third quarter of $2.3 billion, up 5% from a year ago but still worse than analysts expected.
+Net income, it reported, grew 11% to $223 million, or 58 cents per American depositary share, compared with $203 million, or 51 cents per ADS, in the same period last year.

 General manager from the park’s major investor Beijing Tourism Group Bai Fan noted that the park will bring economic and social benefits to Tongzhou and the Jing-Jin-Ji region in northern China.